kwoneunji225/ecommerce-analysis/README.md

 ## PROJECT BACKGROUND
-**Company** -  ConnecTech, a global e-commerce company founded in 2018, sells popular electronic devices from brands like Samsung, Apple, and Bose.
+**Company** - ConnecTech, a global e-commerce company founded in 2018, sells electronic devices from Samsung, Apple, etc.

-**Objective** - Having navigated the challenges of the pandemic, the company now requires a new strategy to thrive in the post-pandemic era.
-I collaborated with the Head of Operations to extract actionable insights and develop data-driven strategies for the upcoming year.
+**Objective** - Having navigated challenges of the pandemic, the company now requires a new strategy to thrive in post-pandemic era.
+I collaborated with Head of Operations to extract actionable insights and develop data-driven strategies for upcoming year.

 ## DATASET STRUCTURE & CLEANING
 - The dataset comprises over 108,000 orders from 2019–2022, total $28.1M in sales.